 Let everyone else call your idea crazy… just keep going.
 Don’t stop.
 Don’t even think about stopping until you get there, and don’t give much thought to where “there” is.
 Whatever comes, just don’t stop.

 But Nike’s name was not decided until the very end.
-A plant in Mexico was just waiting for the brand’s name in order to start building the very first Nike’s.
+A plant in Mexico was just waiting for the brand’s name to start building the very first Nike’s.
 (Yes, the very first Nike’s were manufactured in Mexico.)
 Employee number one, Jeff Johnson, had to save the day one more time, he came up with the name asleep, in his dreams, and justified it by expressing that Nike was the goddess of victory.
 As for the Swoosh, that was some $35 job of a student of Phil while he gave classes in Oregon State.
-The Swoosh came out of the motion idea and nobody in the board was completely confident about.
+The Swoosh came out of the motion idea and nobody on the board was completely confident about it.

 -The hell’s a Swoosh?

 -It’s the sound of someone going past you.